DI-OSVISE/DI-OSVISE.github.io/index.md

 ## Welcome

-DI-OSVISE is a research project funded by the German Ministry of Education and Research, focused on open-source verification of instruction set extensions.
+DI-OSVISE is a research project funded by the German Federal Ministry of Research, Technology and Space, focused on open-source verification of instruction set extensions.